 The advantages of an axe are best known to our ancestors.
 Take the axe and put it in the ash or antler handle.
 Do a little knapping for maintaining the sharpness of the blade.

 The existence of your ancestors would have been impossible without an axe!
 They used it for creating shelter, fuel for lighting the fire and cooking.
-They also used it for protecting themselves from troublesome neighbours.
+They also used it for protecting themselves from troublesome neighbors.

 The contribution of an axe has gradually reduced with the invention of more efficient tools.
 However, people still use an axe for chopping wood or cutting down trees or bushes in the garden to keep it clean.

 A simple chopping axe works more efficiently than a garden saw.
-It is believed that an axe would lessen the stress on fingers and wrist.
+It is believed that an axe would lessen the stress on the fingers and wrist.
 It would put some weight on the action.

 If you cut through the trunk of a tree quickly, hone the axe to perfection.
-A honed axe is thousand times better than a blunt saw.
+A honed axe is a thousand times better than a blunt saw.